 - Peer allies, or community members with a supportive relationship with people in recovery in their lives.

-- It is essential to include a pre-planned response for returns to use, including referral to treatment and other support services as needed.
+- It is essential to include a pre-planned response for recurrence of use, including referral to treatment and other support services as needed.

 Connecting with Students

-- Advertise the CRP across the campus (e.g., signage, web presence, and social media).
+- Advertise the CRP across the campus (e.g., signage, student orientation, campus tours, web presence, and social media).

 - Publicize the program to incoming students and parents (e.g., emails to incoming first-year students, inclusion in orientation/convocation for general student population and/or for incoming CRP students and their families).